-In this short guide to Chianti’s best wineries, we’ve selected la crème de la crème of the region.
-Aside from mouthwatering (literally!) wines, all of these Chianti vineyards will leave you speechless with their architecture, history and landscape.
+In this short guide to Chianti’s top wineries, we’ve handpicked the very best the region has to offer.
+Aside from mouth-watering (literally!) wines, all of these Chianti vineyards will leave you speechless with their architecture, history and views.
 Choose from short and simple tastings to longer tours with gastronomic and immersive experiences.

 The Best Wineries in Chianti